 I’m not suggesting that DSP implementations can necessarily replace all your hardware accelerators.
 Some accelerator functions may not be a good fit to the strengths of a DSP.
 And some may fit within some range, but not outside that range; for example your only option for a very large filter may still be a hard-wired implementation.
 But that leaves a lot of functions where a DSP comes close to an equivalent hardware accelerator on performance and power, may actually be better on cost, and has infinitely more flexibility than the hardware version.
 Worth considering.

-This blog is the second in a series that started with “Why DSPs are suddenly everywhere”.
-Stay tuned for the third blog: “Decisions, decisions: Hardware accelerator or DSP?”.
+This blog is the second in a series that started with “Why DSPs are suddenly everywhere” and concludes with the third blog: “Decisions, decisions: Hardware accelerator or DSP?”.

 Guy Givoni works with CEVA Inc. Customer Solution Group as Architecture and VLSI Expert.
 Guy brings with him 10 years of multi-disciplinary experience, in Software development, Hardware design, micro and macro Architecture developing, and System Architecture and integration.
 In his current position Guy is dedicated to guide and elevate CEVA’s customer to achieve peak competitive performance, improving their System Design and Integration, Hardware implementation, and Software over Hardware design.
 Guy holds a B.Sc. in Computer Engineering from Bar-Ilan University and an MBA from Tel-Aviv University.